fakeneuron/CalenBooker/README.md

        - `MeetingScheduler.js`: Scheduling screen with meeting URL generation (`/meeting-scheduler`), profile check, and auto-populate sample data.
 Includes a "Service Type" dropdown with preset options ("Haircut," "Consultation," "Shave") and an "Other" option with manual text entry; saves `service_type` to the `meetings` table.
 Added a "Status" dropdown ("Confirmed," "Pending," "Cancelled") with "Confirmed" as default, saving to `status` column.
        - `MeetingConfirmation.js`: Client-facing meeting confirmation page (`/meeting-confirmation/:id`) with meeting/business details (including `service_type` and `time_zone` displayed with the meeting time) and calendar integration (`.ics`, Google Calendar, Outlook).
      - `frontend/src/components/`:
-       - `Navbar.js`: Navigation bar for protected routes (dashboard, profile, scheduling, logout), redirects to `/` on logout.
+       - `Navbar.js`: Navigation bar for protected routes with a Kawaii-styled user icon dropdown (hover/click) for "Business Profile," "Settings," and "Logout," and a top-level "Schedule Appointment" link; redirects to `/` on logout.
        - `MeetingsTable.js`: Reusable table displaying user’s meetings with sortable columns (date/time ascending).
 Includes "Service Type" and "Status" columns with `status` shown in colors (green for "Confirmed," yellow for "Pending," red for "Cancelled").
      - `frontend/src/`:
        - `App.js`: Root component with routing and Supabase auth state management.
        - `index.js`: Entry point rendering `App.js` with routing.
-       - `index.css`: Tailwind CSS setup (placeholder for custom styles).
+       - `index.css`: Tailwind CSS setup with custom animation keyframes (e.g., fade-in).
-       - `styles.js`: Centralized reusable Tailwind classes for all pages and components.
+       - `styles.js`: Centralized reusable Tailwind classes for all pages and components, updated with Kawaii-inspired styles (pastel colors, rounded shapes, playful shadows) applied app-wide for a consistent, cute aesthetic.
        - `supabaseClient.js`: Supabase client initialization with Anon Key from `.env`.
    - Routing with `react-router-dom@7.2.0`.
    - Dependencies in `frontend/package.json`: `react@19.0.0`, `@supabase/supabase-js@2.49.1`, etc.